 Compile-time

-This page lists all the built-in global static functions, which are evaluated at the time of building the Tact project and cannot work with non-constant, run-time data.
+This page lists all the built-in global static functions that are evaluated at the time of building the Tact project and cannot work with non-constant runtime data.
 These functions are commonly referred to as “compile-time functions” or comptime functions for short.

 address